tsimeonov/Computer-Science/js-guide/Ch4-Working-with-reference-types.md

 # 4.9 Working with regular expressions

-Regular expresson are specific character patterns that are used to checj whether a text (or a string) contains a specific combination of characters.
+Regular expresson are specific character patterns that are used to check whether a text (or a string) contains a specific combination of characters.

 ## 4.9.1 Defining regular expressions